 Studies have noted a connection between seasonal affective disorder (SAD) and low levels of vitamin D.

 Specific groups have been highlighted in scientific and medical papers as having a connection between depression and a deficiency of vitamin D. A 2011 paper looked at the link between low levels of vitamin D and depression in the elderly.
-A 2008 study noted that vitamin D might be a valuable nutrient for women’s mental and physical well being.
+A 2008 study noted that vitamin D might be a valuable nutrient for women’s mental and physical well-being.

 However, research on the topic hasn’t conclusively determined whether vitamin D is good for SAD.
-What can be done is a consideration of the benefits of taking vitamin D and review them against the symptoms of SAD.
+What can be done is a consideration the benefits of taking vitamin D and review them against the symptoms of SAD.

 These are the benefits of taking vitamin D: